Signed in as:

 The reality is, if you're not seeing it, you're not looking.

 Learn to look beneath the surface.
 Sex trafficking can take on many forms.
-Traffickers do not always look dangerous, and at least one third of victims report having an intimate relationship or bond with their trafficker.
-Pimps and traffickers may be a significant other, family member, or friend.
+Traffickers do not always look dangerous, and at least 1/3 of victims report having an intimate relationship or bond with their trafficker.
+Traffickers may be a significant other, family member, or friend.

 Traffickers use a variety of methods to recruit their victims.
 Acts of extreme violence, such as rape, kidnapping, beatings, psychological torture, forced drug and alcohol consumption, and threats to the victim or their family are combined with emotional manipulation, grooming, and the creation of a bond between victim and trafficker.

 Victims are recruited from malls, bus stops, youth centers, social networking websites, and the streets.
 Stripping and exotic dancing often serve as a gateway to prostitution.
-Sometimes prostitution is generational, so family members set the example for younger victims in the home.
-And sometimes, victims are used to recruit other victims.
+Prostitution is often generational, so family members set the example for younger victims in the home and sometimes, victims are used to recruit other victims.

 Many people ask, “Why don't they just leave?”
 The greatest myth is that a victim is in control of their situation, when in fact they are under the complete control of the trafficker.

 Traffickers expertly employ the same methods of control and dominance used by domestic abusers.
 Victims are trapped by forced addictions, homelessness, economic abuse, emotional manipulation, violence and threats of violence, and threats to turn victims over to law enforcement.
 They are isolated, and have little access to the outside world.
 Victims live in fear – for many, leaving is simply not an option.